Buff Orpington chickens are one of the most popular breeds out there – and it’s because they’re nearly the perfect chicken!

 - Splash (unrecognized)

 While the buff color is most popular and easy to find, more and more breeders are raising Lavender, Chocolate Cuckoo, and Jubilee Orpingtons because of their calm natures and striking feather combinations.
-Lavender Orpingtons also have a frizzle variety, which gives them the look of a Muppet (you can read more about frizzle chickens here).
+Lavender Orpingtons also have a frizzle variety, which gives them the look of a Muppet (you can read more about frizzle chickens here and lavender orpingtons here).
 Blue Orpington chickens are relatively rare in the United States.

 What Color Legs Do Buff Orpingtons Have?